THE HALTON-PEEL MYELOMA SUPPORT GROUP SERVING THE WEST GTA REGION

 GET EMPOWERED

-• How often will I be at the clinic?
+• How often will I need appointments or tests?

-• Could treatment affect my ability to have children, or become pregnant?
+• Will treatment affect my ability to have children?

-• Who should I call with any questions or problems?
+• Who should I contact if I have questions or problems?

 Looking for someone nearby to talk to?
 We are here....and we've been there..